zack-test-org/git-xargs/multi-repo-script-runner/README.md

 # How it works

 The multi repo script runner is a CLI that allows you to quickly make mass updates to multiple github repositories by:
-* Allowing you to write arbitrary bash scripts
+* Allowing you to write arbitrary scripts (bash, ruby, python, etc)
 * Allowing you to select multiple Github repos to target by supplying either a). a Github organization name or b). a flat file containing repo names
 * Cloning each of your selected repos to your /tmp/ directory and creating a new branch
-* Running the bash scripts you specify via the `--scripts="add-license.sh,my-other-script-too.sh"` flag
+* Running the bash scripts you specify via the `--scripts="add-license.sh,my-other-script-too.sh, /tmp/my-ruby-script.rb, ./scripts/my-relative-python-script.py"` flag (relative and absolute paths are supported!)
 * Commiting any file additions, deletions or untracked files that result, using a configurable commit message
 * Pushing the branch containing your changes to the remote origin
 * Opening a pull request using configurable PR title and PR description